stas/thesis/chapters/2_architecture.md

 end
 ```

+\newpage

-The controller exposes endpoints to fetch available conversations as a
+The conversations controller exposes endpoints to fetch available records as a
 collection or as a single resource, and create a new resource.
 Below is a
 listing of the HTTP methods and the endpoint paths generated by the ``rake
 routes`` command from the application.
 You can see how the method names fit the